What Were The Long Term Results Of The War

 • Changes in Gender Roles: Wars can challenge traditional gender roles, as women step into jobs and roles previously held by men.
 During both World Wars, women entered the workforce in large numbers, working in factories, farms, and even serving in the military.
 While some of these changes were temporary, they often led to a gradual shift in societal attitudes towards women's roles.

 • Cultural Shifts: War can lead to significant cultural shifts, as societies grapple with the trauma and loss of conflict.
-It can foster a sense of national unity and patriotism, but also lead to disillusionment, cynicism, and a questioning of traditional values.
+It can support a sense of national unity and patriotism, but also lead to disillusionment, cynicism, and a questioning of traditional values.
 The Vietnam War, for example, deeply divided American society and led to a widespread anti-war movement that challenged the government's policies and priorities.

 Psychological Scars: The Invisible Wounds